haiwera-silk-cd/magento-devdocs/_includes/config/multi-site_verify.md

 </div>

 ### 故障排除
-*	If your French and German sites return 404s but your Admin loads, make sure you completed [Step 6: Add the store code to the base URL]({{ page.baseurl }}/config-guide/multi-site/ms_websites.html#multi-storecode-baseurl).
+*	If your French and German sites return 404s but your Admin loads, make sure you completed [步骤6.
+Add the store code to the base URL]({{ page.baseurl }}/config-guide/multi-site/ms_websites.html#multi-storecode-baseurl).
 *	If all URLs return 404s, make sure you restarted your web server.
 *	If the Magento Admin doesn't function properly, make sure you set up your virtual hosts properly.